jwadolowski/cookbook-cq/README.md

 ## Actions

 * `modify` - use to modify an existing user.
-Action will be skipped if give user does not exist
+Action will be skipped if given user does not exist

 ## Parameter Attributes